1720 – 1760

 What gave rise to Rococo art movement? and where?

-The absolute monarch King Louis XIV died in 1715 and although he had been ruling France with unchallenged autocracy, as a micromanaging control freak for several decades, he also left behind France as the predominant superpower in Europe, an economic and military powerhouse.
+The absolute monarch King Louis XIV died in 1715 and although he had been ruling France with unchallenged autocracy, as a micromanaging control freak for several decades, he also left behind his nation as the predominant superpower – an economic and military powerhouse.
 Louis XIV led his country victoriously through numerous wars and by the end of his reign France had long replaced Spain as the continental power, following Spain’s tragic defeat in the Franko-Spanish war as well as the Thirty Years’ War.
-Economically thriving, even the French peasant class had more privileges than peasants in other European countries, a case in point: forty percent of the farmland was owned by them.
+Economically thriving, even the French peasant class had more privileges than peasants in other European countries.
+A case in point: forty percent of the farmland was owned by them.

 Politics and Economy